feuersteiner/bref/README.md

 - **Pure CSS**: Uses Svelte's built-in scoped styling instead of Tailwind CSS.
 If you chose Svelte for its elegant styling solution, Bref keeps that promise.
 - **Minimal**: Only essential components, nothing extra.
 - **Flexible**: Use as an npm package or copy components directly into your project with our CLI tool (WIP).
+- **Batteries included theming**: Just provide your base colors and we handle the rest (see below).

+## Theming: Just Bring Your Colors

+Bref is a **batteries included** theming solution.
+You don't need to be a color theory expert or spend hours crafting the perfect palette.

+Simply provide your base theme colors, and Bref automatically generates all the necessary CSS variables with proper contrast ratios, hover states, and luminance variations.
+No more manually calculating shades, tints, or ensuring accessibility compliance.

+Bref handles:
+- **Shade generation**: Automatically creates lighter and darker variants
+- **Contrast calculation**: Ensures text remains readable on all backgrounds
+- **State variations**: Hover, active, and disabled states just work
+- **Dark mode**: Seamlessly adapts your palette for dark themes

 ## Base Components